Divorce banner

 We often see when a relationship breaks down that most people try and deal with matters by agreement.
 They often have the misconception that instructing a solicitor will be expensive and that the solicitor will make the situation worse.
 They believe it is more amicable and preferable to reach an agreement without involving a solicitor.
 However, these agreements are not legally binding, whether this be arrangements for the children, finances, or the family home.

-We strongly recommend taking legal advice at a very early stage of the relationship breakdown and we offer a free initial interview where we will provide full details of the costs.
+We strongly recommend taking legal advice at a very early stage of the relationship breakdown.
 With a range of flexible and transparent payment schemes, you can have the confidence to seek professional advice without the fear of being faced with large legal fees.

 Seeking legal advice guarantees that a fair resolution and a Clean Break Order are reached.
 This ensures that neither party are left financially worse off nor have a case for a claim in the future, as all agreements are legally binding.
 We are here to represent your best interests, giving you total peace of mind.